Home Page

 shackle attaches to the loop) and the release cord (the lighter

-(On this boat, the usual shackle has been replaced bu a
+(On this boat, the usual shackle has been replaced by a

 The halyard pulls the loop up above the strut on the mast, and

-forwards over it, held when the sail foot is then pulled down.
+forwards over it, held fixed in place when the sail foot is then pulled down

 As shown, the release line must be slack when